-The modules' built-in NTC temperature sensors are monitored.
+One of the modules' built-in NTC temperature sensors is monitored (the NTC of the module on the right side, see Figure 9).
 At a pre-defined temperature (to be defined by the user by adjusting a resistor) a secondary-side error triggers the error-input of the SKYPER 42 LJ responsible for IGBTs T1 and T4.
-IGBTs T1 and T4 are switched off immediately and the error is transmitted from secondary side (high voltage) to primary side (PELV) by the driver.
+IGBTs T1 and T4 are switched off immediately and the error is transmitted from secondary side (high voltage) to primary side by the driver.
 On the primary side an error is set and the user can react accordingly.